ronaldngounou/HexNode-Website/README.md

 # WebsiteCreation_Hardware_Company
-Creation of a website an a company selling HDD and SDD disks.
+Website creation for a business company selling HDD and SDD disks.